Published On: Mar 19 2013 06:26:00 PM CDTUpdated On: Mar 25 2016 01:00:00 AM CDT

 1985: Prince wins an Oscar for Best Original Song Score for the soundtrack for the movie "Purple Rain."

 1983: While performing the song "Billie Jean" during a taping for the television special "Motown 25: Yesterday, Today and Forever," Michael Jackson performs the moonwalk for a live audience for the first time.
+He's seen here in 1984 during a visit to the White House.

 1983: Francis Ford Coppola's movie "The Outsiders" premieres in theaters.
 The movie, based off the novel of the same name, is noted for its cast of up-and-coming stars, including Emilio Estevez, Rob Lowe, C. Thomas Howell, Matt Dillon, Ralph Macchio, Patrick Swayze and Tom Cruise.

-1982: Race car driver Danica Patrick, the most successful woman in the history of American open-wheel racing, is born in Beloit, Wis.
+1982: Race car driver Danica Patrick, the most successful woman in the history of American open-wheel racing, is born in Beloit, Wisconsin.
 Patrick is the only woman to win a race in the IndyCar Series and holds the highest finish (No. 3) by a woman at the Indianapolis 500.
 On Feb.
 17, 2013, she became the first woman to win a pole position in NASCAR Sprint Cup history, doing so for the 2013 Daytona 500.

 1979: The first fully functional space shuttle orbiter, Columbia, is delivered to the John F. Kennedy Space Center to be prepared for its first launch.